Integralist/integralist.co.uk/content/posts/concepts-from-the-C-programming-language.md

 }
 ```

 There is a very good blog post that covers the steps in detail here: [https://brennan.io/2015/01/16/write-a-shell-in-c/](https://brennan.io/2015/01/16/write-a-shell-in-c/).
-It's effectively the same implementation (in principle), except for the use of `getchar` vs `getc` (the former can only read from stdin, where as `getc` can read from any input stream).
+It's effectively the same implementation (in principle), except for the use of `getchar` vs `getc` (the former can only read from stdin, whereas `getc` can read from any input stream).

 ```
 #define LSH_RL_BUFSIZE 1024